In Part 2 of this week’s lab, you will be using for

 is a right-angle turn).

-Now change the drawing portion of the starter code to draw a square.
+For Step 1, let’s remove the starter code and replace it with the code to draw a square.
 You should need to use picture.rotate()

 three times, and picture.draw_forward()